A grandfather is someone with silver in his hair and gold in his heart. Author Unknown

 Our family members turned down the option and let Tatay resort to conservatively take his medicines rather than go through a terrifying operation.
 If we did, we will not be able to talk to him.
 We will not be able to hear his moans and sufferings every time he was in pain.
 He will be just there, breathing but living a zombie-like life.
 Who could stand seeing someone lying on a wheelchair and oxygen on his side and a pipe on his neck?
 Gross!
 It’s a torture I must say, which often brought me to tears every moment I entertain that thought.

-Two days prior his death I dreamt of him.
+Two days prior his death I dreamed of him.
 There was a bright aura on his face and the constant grimace I usually see on him was absent.
 He was happy, I supposed.
-For two days I was not receiving updates from my Lola and my uncle who attends to him every day, until a terrifying text message exploded like a bomb after I checked my phone.
+For two days, I was not receiving updates from my Lola and my uncle who attend to him every day, until a terrifying text message exploded like a bomb after I checked my phone.
 Tatay was gone.
 The man I am indebted of so many things breathed his last.
 Tears slowly poured on my cheeks as memories of him loomed one by one like a flashback I usually see in movies.

 Tatay was a quiet man.
 He chose to live his life in the solace of the idyllic mountains of Tibo, a far off barrio in my province, Catanduanes.
 Funny how he obtained his moniker which we (his grandchildren) had baptized him following the name of his barrio, that we had grown fond of.
 He has been a chieftain of this little place for a long time but relinquished his duty the moment he felt his health was worsening.
 He contented himself in the company of his barrio folks, those people whom he had served with so much dedication through his upright and an untainted way of fulfilling his post.
 Tatay being a chieftain has a good sense of leadership.
 I’m not saying this to exalt his name but I have seen it, on which I believe to be a trait I can never ever have.
 I had seen how his being calculative, his knack to prefigure things ahead of time served him.
 Also, I observed his prudence on how he decides on things.